apache/flink/docs/apis/batch/libs/gelly.md

 #### Details
 The algorithm operates in iterations, where pages distribute their scores to their neighbors (pages they have links to) and subsequently update their scores based on the partial values they receive.
 The implementation assumes that each page has at least one incoming and one outgoing link.
 In order to consider the importance of a link from one page to another, scores are divided by the total number of out-links of the source page.
 Thus, a page with 10 links will distribute 1/10 of its score to each neighbor, while a page with 100 links, will distribute 1/100 of its score to each neighboring page.
 This process computes what is often called the transition probablities, i.e. the probability that some page will lead to other page while surfing the web.
-To correctly compute the transition probabilities, this implementation expectes the edge values to be initialiez to 1.0.
+To correctly compute the transition probabilities, this implementation expects the edge values to be initialised to 1.0.

 #### Usage
 The algorithm takes as input a `Graph` with any vertex type, `Double` vertex values, and `Double` edge values.
 Edges values should be initialized to 1.0, in order to correctly compute the transition probabilities.
 Otherwise, the transition probability for an Edge `(u, v)` will be set to the edge value divided by `u`'s out-degree.
 The algorithm returns a `DataSet` of vertices, where the vertex value corresponds to assigned rank after convergence (or maximum iterations).